 - Refrain from demeaning, discriminatory, or harassing behavior, materials, and speech.

 - Speak up if they observe anything at an event that conflicts with this Code of Conduct.
-If you are being harassed or feel uncomfortable, notice that someone else is being harassed, or have any other concerns, please contact a member of the SS volunteer staff immediately.
+If you are being harassed or feel uncomfortable, notice that someone else is being harassed, or have any other concerns, please contact a member of the Scottish Summit volunteer staff immediately.

 Unacceptable behavior from any community member will not be tolerated.
 Unacceptable behavior includes, but is not limited to: